libavg/libavg/sphinxdoc/nodes.rst

     .. autoclass:: FilledVectorNode

         Base class for vector nodes which have a filled area and a border.
+The area can be filled either with a solid color (:py:attr:`fillcolor`) or with a texture loaded from a file (:py:attr:`filltexhref`) or taken from a bitmap object (:py:meth:`setFillBitmap`).

         .. py:method:: __init__([filltexhref, fillopacity=0, fillcolor="FFFFFF", filltexcoord1=Point2D(0,0), filltexcoord2=Point2D(1,1)])